Gosejol/cyberclass/README.md

-## Kick rocks
-# Cloud-Based Docker/Ansible ELK Stack Deployment
+## Cloud-Based Docker/Ansible ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.